Tres Marías amazon

-The Tres Marías amazon (Amazona tresmariae) is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
+The Tres Marías amazon (Amazona oratrix tresmariae) is a subspecies of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is endemic to the Islas Marías off the Pacific coast of Mexico.

 Taxonomy

 The Tres Marías amazon was formally described in 1900 by the American naturalist Edward William Nelson.
 He considered it as a subspecies of the yellow-headed amazon (Amazona oratrix) and introduced the trinomial name Amazona oratrix tresmariae.
-Frank Gill, Pamela Rasmussen and David Donsker in the list maintained on behalf of the International Ornithological Committee (IOC) treat the Tres Marías amazon as a full species based on a 2004 study that analyzed differences in mitochondrial DNA sequences.
-However, the American Ornithological Society, BirdLife International's Handbook of the Birds of the World (HBW), the Clements taxonomy, and the Howard and Moore checklist all retain it as a subspecies of the yellow-headed amazon.
+Frank Gill, Pamela Rasmussen and David Donsker in the list maintained on behalf of the International Ornithological Committee (IOC) treat the Tres Marías amazon as a subspecies.
+BirdLife International's Handbook of the Birds of the World (HBW), the Clements taxonomy, and the Howard and Moore checklist all retain it as a subspecies of the yellow-headed amazon.
+Prior to 2023, the IOC consisdered the Tres Marías amazon to be a full species, Amazona tresmariae.

-The Tres Marías amazon sensu stricto is monotypic: no subspecies are recognized.